Snowball lanterns dot the Swedish landscape in winter. Learn how to make these beautiful snow lanterns with just snow and a tea light.

 Next, start building up.
 Add one layer after another, gently decreasing the width at each level.

-As you layer the snow balls, think ahead to leave a small gap as a spot to reach in with your hand and place a tea light, once the construction is finished.
+As you layer the snowballs, think ahead to leave a small gap as a spot to reach in with your hand and place a tea light, once the construction is finished.

 The goal is to build a solid snowball pyramid. - Light your lantern

 Once the snowballs are in place and a pyramid has been formed, parental guidance is necessary for placing and lighting a candle.
+We chose to use battery operated tea light candles for this and added quite a few for a nice glow.

 To use your snowball lantern, just reach into the little gap with a tea light, light it, and enjoy your beautiful work.